Loyola University Chicago

 • Positively impact the LUC community through working on their projects

-More information will be provided to Division of Student Development staff and campus partners when applications are open to participate.
-This will typically happen in early May for the following academic year.
+More information will be provided to DSD staff and campus partners when applications are open to participate.
+In addition, the application will be available on this website.
+This will typically happen in early May for people applying for the following academic year.
+If you have questions, please contact Will Rodriguez, Jim Flavin, or Shannon Howes.

 2023 - 2024 Inaugural Leadership Institute Cohort